Description

 • Book an appointment with one of our consultants or your GP as soon as possible

-• Begin the prescribed eradication course and complete it in full
+• Begin the prescribed eradication course and complete it in full, even if symptoms improve early

-• Arrange a repeat confirmatory stool test at least four weeks after completing treatment
+• Arrange a repeat confirmatory test at least four weeks after completing treatment (and at least two weeks after stopping any PPI medication)

 How the Postal Stool Test Works